-A hard money loan is an asset-based loan with a high interest rate that usually serves as a short-term source of financing for borrowers who can’t qualify for a mortgage with a typical bank or mortgage lender.
-Many associate this type of loan with a bridge loan because it’s often a quick-fix loan that serves to fill a gap in financing.
-Hard money loans are a step below subprime offerings, and often the last possible way of securing financing.
+A hard money loan is a mortgage with a higher-than-market interest rate that usually serves as a source of short-term financing for borrowers who can’t qualify for a home loan with a traditional bank or mortgage lender.

 Hard Money Loans Are Often a Last Resort

-Hard money loans are typically the last resort for borrowers who simply can’t find financing due to poor credit profiles, unverifiable income and/or assets, unique properties, and so on.
-In distressed situations such as bankruptcy or foreclosures proceedings, hard money loans may be used as the one and only solution to avoid a complete loss.
-Most hard money lenders will allow open NODs, charge-offs, notice of sale, bankruptcies, and more.
+In distressed situations, such as bankruptcy or foreclosures proceedings, hard money loans may be used as the one and only solution to avoid a complete loss.

-The liquidity of the property is especially important to hard money lenders in the event of a default, which is much more common with hard money loans than bank issued loans.
+The liquidity of the property is especially important to these types of lenders in the event of a default, which is much more common with hard money loans than bank issued loans.

 Hard Money Interest Rates Can Be Pretty High

 If you know you won’t have the money to make the payments, it might be in your best interest to sell the property before incurring greater amounts of debt.